 Network security thus is one of the bigger, if not the biggest concerns for mankind today and it is not so much about having the right kind of security gear in the corporate houses and at home, as it is about staying alert and aware.
 To have all the security measures in place is a must but even then, you can still be lured by a fake social buddy on a perfectly secure social network just like you can be conned by a peddler of fake products on the street.

-Keeping your security information, usernames and passwords etc., to yourself, not letting your networks, be it home or corporate network, be accessed for usage by outsiders; if it’s a Wi-Fi, keeping its range confined to the premises of your house or office by using directional antennas; not blindly trusting whatever or whoever you see on the net and keeping yourself educated and aware about the latest in the field of security are some of the measures you can take to participate in mankind’s much needed collective stance towards staying secure and safe during our stay on computer networks.
+Keeping your security information, usernames and passwords etc., to yourself, not letting your networks, be it home or corporate network, be accessed for usage by outsiders; if it’s a Wi-Fi, keeping its range confined to the premises of your house or office by using directional antennas; not blindly trusting whatever or whoever you see on the net and keeping yourself educated and aware of the latest in the field of security are some of the measures you can take to participate in mankind’s much needed collective stance towards staying secure and safe during our stay on computer networks.